Allexin/XInput_Blocker/README.md

 XInput dll which always return DEVICE_NOT_CONNECTED

 Its made especially for Oculus PC users.
-When you you oculus software - its connect to xinput devices and you can't play vr game, because gamepad interact with oculus.
+When you use oculus software - its connect to xinput devices and you can't play vr game, because gamepad interact with oculus.
 Ridiculous situation, and you can't disable gamepad in oculus software.

 This blocker provide hack to resolve this.